cybr-1/hunting-queries/ATT&CK/003. Initial Access/Valid Accounts - T1078/SFA Sign-Ins.md

   // Limit to non MFA sign-ins
   | extend authenticationStepRequirement = tostring(parse_json(AuthenticationDetails)[0].authenticationStepRequirement)
   | where AuthenticationRequirement != "multiFactorAuthentication"
+  // Remove all signins coming from either a trusted network location or a compliant device
+  | where NetworkLocationDetails == "[]" and DeviceDetail.isCompliant != true
   // Add UserName and UserUPNSuffix for strong entity match
   | extend UserName = split(UserPrincipalName,'@',0)[0], UserUPNSuffix = split(UserPrincipalName,'@',1)[0]
   | extend DeviceId = tostring(DeviceDetail.deviceId)